unitedstates/glossary/README.md

 The first line is a short, single sentence definition.
 It should be possible to form a small, light glossary by using the first sentence of every entry.

 A longer definition can follow, with paragraphs separated by two line breaks.

-The longer definition can use links, but the text should hold up even if the links are stripped out.
-It should be possible to form a rich glossary using the full text of every entry, whether or not HTML is an option in the user's environment.
+The longer definition can use links (with Markdown), but the text should hold up even if the links are stripped out.
+It should be possible to form a rich glossary using the full plain text of every entry, even if formatting gets stripped out.

 ### For Example